 Besides the endless piles of coursework and private projects, I spend my time attending to hobbies that are still hopelessly related to my research interests in religion.
 I search for other areas of scholarship that I can admire from afar.
 For example, human biology and the evolutionary history of the brain are fascinating.
 If I had another lifetime, I would definitely consider neuroscience or cognitive psychology.
-Of course, I also spend time attending events at Vanderbilt and relaxing with friends around Nashville.
+Of course, I also spend time attending events and relaxing with friends (probably talking about religion).
 I have recently tried to bring back my old interest in photography; it was something I did in high school (my concentration) and my first year of college.
 Many of my hobbies are simply other ways for me to express my spiritual imagination.
+In any case, I bring my studies to the Church and attend masses as much as possible.
+This liturgical commitment is the center of my life and fills every day with joy.